 I learned from last year to leave a part of the stake above the wood slice top to make it easier to drive into the ground.

-The wood slices were attached with 2 screws and a drill gun.
+The wood slices were attached with 2 screws and a cordless drill .

 What do you think of these garden markers?
 Do you keep a garden and make your own garden markers?